boschresearch/mulms-wiesp2023/README.md

 Please install all dependencies or the environment as listed in [environment.yml](environment.yml) and make sure to have **Python 3.9** installed (we recommend 3.9.11).
 You might also add the root folder of this project to the `$PYTHONPATH` environment variable.
 This enables all scripts to automatically find the imports.

-**Important:** Also clone the Git submodule in this repo that points to the [MuLMS-AZ Repo](https://github.com/boschresearch/mulms-az-codi2023).
+**Important: Also clone the Git submodule in this repo that points to the [MuLMS-AZ Repo](https://github.com/boschresearch/mulms-az-codi2023).
 The code files there are required to run the experiments in this repo.
+Do this by appending the Git flag `--recurse-submodule` to `git clone`.**

 **NOTE: This code really requires Python 3.9.
 It does **not** support Python 3.8 and below or 3.10 and above due to type hinting and package dependencies.**